 - Student: Maintains appropriate registration for dissertation credit each semester, including the semester in which all degree requirements will be completed.

 - Student: Completes dissertation.

 - Graduate program: Nominates outside member by memo via the Graduate Council to the VCAA or designee.

 - VCAA or designee: Appoints outside committee member and so notifies the graduate program.

 - Graduate program: Nominates external examiner by memo to the VCAA or designee.

 - VCAA or designee: Appoints external examiner and so notifies the graduate program.

 - Student: Submits dissertation on ETD Administrator.

-- Student: Obtains initials of the Collection Development Librarian (or designee) on Form 3, then submits form to the Graduate Division for signature, and finally to the Office of the Registrar by the required deadline in the University calendar.
+- Student: Obtains signatures of committee members, initials of the Collection Development Librarian (or designee), and Graduate Program Chair on Form 3: Thesis/Project/Dissertation and Degree Requirements Completion, then submits form to the Graduate Division for signature.
+The Graduate Division will obtain the final 2 signatures and submit to the Office of the Registrar by the deadline in the University calendar.

 - Student: Completes the Survey of Earned Doctorates (optional).
 Details may be found in the Graduate Student Handbook.